-Elkhart Lake is a perfect option if you’re looking for an exceptional place in Wisconsin to get back to nature.
+Elkhart Lake is a perfect option if you’re looking for an exceptional Wisconsin place to return to nature.
 This picturesque small town has plenty of wholesome fun for the whole family.
 If you like exploring the outdoors, you’ll love hiking around Gerber Lake and Little Elkhart Lake.
 There’s also the opportunity to spot brilliant wildlife at Kiel Marsh Wildlife Area.

 Like many small towns in Wisconsin, Elkhart Lake was a pivotal point during many essential parts of American History.
-Wade House Historic Site and Henschel’s Indian Museum are two excellent places where you can learn about why Elkhart Lake is on the map.
+Wade House Historic Site and Henschel’s Indian Museum are two excellent places to learn why Elkhart Lake is on the map.

 Of course, the lake is an excellent attraction in and of itself.
 Go fishing, kayaking, paddleboarding, or pontooning on guided or solo tours.

-Ashland sits right on Lake Superior and is one of the most historically-relevant small towns in Wisconsin to visit.
+Ashland sits right on Lake Superior and is one of the most historically relevant small towns in Wisconsin to visit.
 Since most of the towns on our list have plenty of historical relevance, that’s saying quite a lot.
-Ashland has a rich Native American heritage was an important port for French fur traders.
+Ashland has a rich Native American heritage and was an important port for French fur traders.

 Today, you won’t find too much fur trading, but you will get to bask in lovely views of Lake Superior or relax on one of Ashland’s many beaches.

 Maslowski Beach is a great option.
 Downtown Ashland is simply idyllic, with a lovely town center, brownstones, and plenty of exceptional architecture.
 It’s a good, family-friendly destination and is bound to be the highlight of your Wisconsin trip.

 See Related: Best Restaurants in Door County, Wisconsin